postwait/node-amqp/README.md

 If the `exchange` argument is left out `'amq.headers'` will be used.

+### queue.unbind_headers([exchange,] routing)

+This method unbinds a queue from an exchange.
+Whilst a queue is bound it will continue receive messages that have matching headers.

+This method is to be used on an "headers"-type exchange.
+The routing argument must contain the routing keys and the `x-match` value (`all` or `any`).

+If the `exchange` argument is left out `'amq.headers'` will be used.

 ### queue.destroy(options)

 Delete the queue.
 Without options, the queue will be deleted even if it has